-Since August 2017 I have been reading and collecting material on the Romans in Scotland trying to make sense of the overall picture.
+Since October 2003 I have been visiting Roman sites and museums across Europe.
+In August 2017 I have been publishing material on the Romans in Scotland trying to make sense of the overall picture.
 Here are some of the resources you can use to do your own searching.

 Canmore is an online record of every historical find in Scotland.
 You can search by map or by a term such as “Roman Fort”.
 Really interesting, something unique to Scotland, and a great resource.
 You can download search results as a KMZ map file and put it on Google Maps as shown here from 2017 Roman camps in Scotland

 National Museums of Scotland Research Library – great for finding books and material unavailable elsewhere.
-Not used the library but links into articles on Google Scholar.
+Not used the library but links to articles on Google Scholar.

 Archaeology Data Service – National Data service that accesses data from multiple sources.